Robinpig/Note/docs/CS/MQ/Kafka/Kafka.md

 This dilemma is not specific to Kafka.
 It exists in any quorum-based scheme.
 For example in a majority voting scheme, if a majority of servers suffer a permanent failure, then you must either choose to lose 100% of your data or violate consistency by taking what remains on an existing server as your new source of truth.

 When writing to Kafka, producers can choose whether they wait for the message to be acknowledged by 0,1 or all (-1) replicas.
 Note that "acknowledgement by all replicas" does not guarantee that the full set of assigned replicas have received the message.
 By default, when acks=all, acknowledgement happens as soon as all the current in-sync replicas have received the message.
 For example, if a topic is configured with only two replicas and one fails (i.e., only one in sync replica remains), then writes that specify acks=all will succeed.
 However, these writes could be lost if the remaining replica also fails.
 Although this ensures maximum availability of the partition, this behavior may be undesirable to some users who prefer durability over availability.
 Therefore, we provide two topic-level configurations that can be used to prefer message durability over availability:

 1. Disable unclean leader election - if all replicas become unavailable, then the partition will remain unavailable until the most recent leader becomes available again.
    This effectively prefers unavailability over the risk of message loss.
-See the previous section on Unclean Leader Election for clarification.
 2. Specify a minimum ISR size - the partition will only accept writes if the size of the ISR is above a certain minimum, in order to prevent the loss of messages that were written to just a single replica, which subsequently becomes unavailable.
    This setting only takes effect if the producer uses acks=all and guarantees that the message will be acknowledged by at least this many in-sync replicas.
    This setting offers a trade-off between consistency and availability.
    A higher setting for minimum ISR size guarantees better consistency since the message is guaranteed to be written to more replicas which reduces the probability that it will be lost.
    However, it reduces availability since the partition will be unavailable for writes if the number of in-sync replicas drops below the minimum threshold.

 ## Interceptor